Topological quantum memory interfacing atomic and superconducting qubits: Abstract

 \section{Abstract}

-We propose a scheme to manipulate a kind of topological spin qubits realized with cold atoms in a one-dimensional optical lattice.
-In particularly, by introducing a quantum optomechanical setup, we are able to fist transfer a superconducting qubit state to an atomic state and then to store it into the topological spin qubit.
-In this way, an efficient topological quantum memory may be constructed for the superconducting qubit.
-Therefore, we can consolidate the advantages of both the noise resistance of topological qubits and the scalability of superconducting qubits in this hybrid architecture.
+We propose a scheme to manipulate a topological spin qubit which is realized with cold atoms in a one-dimensional optical lattice.
+In particular, by introducing a quantum opto-electro-mechanical interface, we are able to first transfer a superconducting qubit state to an atomic qubit state and then to store it into the topological spin qubit.
+In this way, an efficient topological quantum memory could be constructed for the superconducting qubit.
+Therefore, we can consolidate the advantages of both the noise resistance of the topological qubits and the scalability of the superconducting qubits in this hybrid architecture.